-• Filter vs. funnel approaches: At the introductory level, there are two basic philosophies to course targeting which can be described as "filter" and "funnel".
+• Filter vs. funnel approaches.
+At the introductory level, there are two basic philosophies to course targeting which can be described as filter and funnel.
 The filter approach calls for curricula that implement an ambitious, tightly focused discipline-specific agenda from the very first course.
-Filter curricula use introductory courses to lay disciplinary foundations early and/or establish a rigorous performance standard from the beginning and immediately filter out students who don't rise to the standard.
+Filter curricula use introductory courses to lay disciplinary foundations early and/or establish a rigorous performance standard from the beginning to immediately filter out students who don't rise to the standard.
 In contrast, the funnel approach calls for curricula that serve a student audience that is broader than those who will concentrate and succeed in a given discipline.
-Funnel curricula use introductory courses to provide students with learning experiences that will help them make a well informed choice as to whether a given discipline is suitable for them.
+Funnel curricula use introductory courses to provide students with learning experiences that will help them make a well-informed choice as to whether a given discipline is suitable for them.

 The filter approach calls for parallel discipline-specific introductory course sequences, one for each computing discipline.
 The main motivation for the filter approach is rooted in factors that leave faculty with what they feel is insufficient time to provide students with necessary preparation for their chosen field.
-Filter proponents generally report that their program must establish a strong disciplinary foundation early and cannot afford a common introductory course for all computing disciplines.
-Alternatively, the school/college context (such as traditional engineering for CE and business for IS) may dictate a curriculum framework that leaves little or no room for a common computing introduction.
+Filter proponents generally believe that their program must establish a strong disciplinary foundation early and therefore cannot afford a common introductory course for all computing disciplines.
+Alternatively, the institutional context (such as traditional engineering for CE and business for IS) may dictate a curriculum framework that leaves little or no room for a common computing introduction.
 In addition, some proponents of the filter approach argue for parallel curricula on the grounds that students can be best challenged if they are segmented as soon as possible.
 According to this view, not only do you want parallel introductory sequences, one for each audience, but you also want the early courses to serve as filters that keep students from following a course of study for which they do not initially show high aptitude.
 Thus, we find different opinions among filter proponents: some think the filter approach is unfortunate but necessary, while others believe it is preferable on its merits.
-Regardless of motivation and rationale, filter proponents argue that students can and must make an appropriate choice of degree program at a very early stage of their undergraduate career.
+Regardless of motivation and rationale, filter proponents argue that students can and must make an appropriate choice of degree program at a very early stage of their undergraduate career, often before they have any coursework or other experience related to the discipline they are choosing.

 For filter curricula to serve students responsibly, degree program must provide students with some reasonable and substantive support for making an informed choice about the degree program, and this must be done before the student enters the program.
-It is neither reasonable nor responsible to expect young people to make important, life-shaping decisions based primarily on the names of degree programs and their introductory courses.
-While an active and effective means of student advising is always valuable, it is especially important in the context of a curriculum that reflects a filter approach.
+It is neither reasonable nor responsible to expect young people to make important, life-shaping decisions based primarily on the names of degree programs and the names of introductory courses.
+While active, effective means of advising students is always valuable, it is especially important for a curriculum that features a filter approach.

-Proponents of the funnel approach argue for a common introductory sequence on the grounds that most students cannot be expected to have clarity about their choice of major as a freshman and, furthermore, that the best way for students to obtain clarity is via courses designed to give them a feel for the computing disciplines.
-According to this approach, not only do you want an integrated introductory sequence, you must have one if you want students to make well informed choices among degree programs.
-In the U.K., a shared first year of introductory computing courses is very common, and experience there has shown that delaying the decision about choice of major can be beneficial in helping with retention.
+Proponents of the funnel approach argue for a common introductory sequence, contending that most students cannot be expected to have clarity about their choice of major as a freshman and that the best way for students to obtain clarity is through course experiences designed to give them a feel for the computing disciplines.
+According to this approach, not only do you want an integrated introductory sequence, you need one if you want students to make well-informed choices among degree programs.
+In the U.K., a shared first year of introductory computing courses is very common; experience there has shown that delaying the decision about choice of major can be beneficial in helping with retention.